ooyala/ios-sample-apps/PlaybackLab/PictureInPictureSampleApp/README.md

 This only works when you are using a device that supports PIP (Most new iPads)

+# Implementing AVPictureInPictureControllerDelegate

+To react to the PIP events, AVKit provides [AVPictureInPictureControllerDelegate](https://developer.apple.com/reference/avkit/avpictureinpicturecontrollerdelegate), which lets your application react before and after PIP is started or stopped.
+This is not part of the PictureInPictureSampleApp yet, but is necessary to open up the correct video View/ViewController before PIP is stopped.

+You can set your PIP Delegate within your OOOptions object when intitializing your OOOoyalaPlayer:

+    OOOptions *options = [OOOptions new];
+    options.pipDelegate = self;

 # Other Considerations
 * Advertisements are not supported